 Most painting contractors I talk to claim between 40% to 50% as their labor costs as a percentage of revenue.
 That means that in a $5000 job, about $2000 to $2500 will be the amount needed to pay the employees doing the actual painting, including employment overhead costs such as payroll taxes.
 Sometimes they are employees, sometimes they are 1099 independent contractors working for the painting contractor as a “subcontractor” (Related Article: Painting Subcontractor Agreement).

 Materials such as paint and tape make up about 10-20% of most jobs.
-At my company, it’s almost always around 15%.
-The percentage doesn’t really change much if low-quality paint or high-quality paint is used since companies that use cheap paint usually have to charge lower prices, and the companies that use expensive paint usually charge more.
+The percentage doesn’t really change much if low-quality paint or high-quality paint is used since companies that use cheap paint usually have to charge lower prices, and the companies that use expensive paint usually invoice for more.

 An estimator will typically visit 5 houses per day on average.
 They usually earn a base salary plus commission.
 When taking into account their vehicle and travel expenses we might end up with a total cost of $6000 per month.

-Now you might be wondering, why would a painting company hire estimators when they could have their office staff provide virtual estimates like my company?
+Now you might be wondering, why would a painting company hire estimators when they could have their office staff provide virtual estimates?
 Because there’s a trade-off, virtual estimates have a much lower closing rate.

 - Answering phone calls from prospects and setting them up with appointments with the estimators.